Due to emergency tree works needed at Acton Burnell- the site will be closed until further notice.

 Opening Times: Open during any reasonable daylight hours.
 Please note the adjacent college closes the gates to the access road at dusk each day.

 Access: From the car park the castle can be reached through a gate leading to a short wooded walk, which then opens out on a flat grassed site.

-Parking: There is parking for five cars and one minibus at the entrance to the site.
+Parking: There is free parking for five cars and one minibus at the entrance to the site.

 Dogs: Dogs on leads are welcome.

 Please be aware: English Heritage does not permit drone flying from or over sites in our care, except by contractors or partners undertaking flights for a specific purpose, who satisfy stringent CAA criteria, have the correct insurances and permissions, and are operating under controlled conditions.

 If you want to make a day of it, nearby Langley Chapel is a short scenic drive from Acton Burnell Castle, and Wroxeter Roman City is also nearby.
 It was once the fourth largest city in Roman Britain, and today it offers a fascinating glimpse into urban life 2,000 years ago.